 One of the most important things to consider before becoming a phlebotomist is whether or not you are comfortable with blood.
-As a phlebotomist, you will be responsible for drawing blood from patients, so it is essential that you are not squeamish around blood or needles.
+As a phlebotomist, you will be responsible for drawing blood from patients, so you mustn’t be squeamish around blood or needles.

 3. The hours can be irregular.

-Another thing to keep in mind is that the hours can be irregular, especially if you work in a hospital setting.
-Many phlebotomists work nights, weekends, and holidays, so you will need to be flexible with your schedule if you choose this career path.
+Another thing to remember is that the hours can be irregular, especially if you work in a hospital setting.
+Many phlebotomists work nights, weekends, and holidays, so you must be flexible with your schedule if you choose this career path.

 4. You will need to be calm under pressure.

-It’s also important to note that as a phlebotomist, you may find yourself in high-pressure situations from time to time– after all, you are dealing with people’s health!
+It’s also important to note that as a phlebotomist, you may find yourself in high-pressure situations occasionally – after all, you are dealing with people’s health!
 So it’s vital that you can remain calm under pressure and handle stressful situations efficiently.
 (Though these are typically few and far between.)

 5 .
 You must have good people skills.